 • Expand your sense of compassion and ability to honor other’s approaches to life.

-• Understand the important nuances about your natural strengths, weaknesses, and blind spots (making it easier for you to evolve, grow, and help others do the same).
+• Understand the important nuances of your natural strengths, weaknesses, and blind spots (making it easier for you to evolve, grow, and help others do the same).

 More Tritype® below and on www.katherinefauvre.com/tritype/